A year after Weinstein, Hollywood is still soul-searching

 In addition, "inclusion riders" — contractual agreements to try to hire diverse casts and crews — have proliferated.
 Last month, Warner Bros. became the first major studio to make a similar pledge.
 Many prominent film festival directors have also signed agreements to push their executive boards to gender parity.

 "People have been talking for decades about how terrible the casting coach is.
 Even with that knowledge, it was still going on.
 There was nothing concrete, written down saying: unacceptable," says Gabrielle Carteris, president of SAG-AFTRA.
-"Us putting that in a guideline was so empowering for members because we've all been put in that situation.
-And I really want to salute the studios because we did it really in partnership with them."
+"Us putting that in a guideline was so empowering for members because we've all been put in that situation."

 The guidelines will soon be expanded to establish rules around nudity on set.

-"The kind of work we do is so intimate.
-It's different than being a lawyer or a doctor or a dentist," Carteris says.
-"But there are rules for workers in this country, and it was really important to define what those rules are."

-The movie business still lacks a single, industry-wide reporting system for sexual harassment and assault, though a committee led by Anita Hill is working to create one.
-Time's Up , which is spearheading much of the pressure put on Hollywood, has also amassed a $21 million legal-defense fund for women who suffer from harassment and assault at work in any industry.
+But the movie business still lacks a single, industry-wide reporting system for sexual harassment and assault, though a committee led by Anita Hill is working to create one.
+Time's Up, which is spearheading much of the pressure put on Hollywood, has also amassed a $21 million legal-defense fund for women who suffer from harassment and assault at work in any industry.